simpleledger/slp-list.js/README.md

 ## slp-list

-This package includes simple queries to SLPDB that will provide a list of SLP token holders and balances for any blockchain height.
-Users should double-check the results since SLPDB may be out of sync or corrupted
+This package includes simple queries to SLPDB that will provide a list of SLP token holders and balances for any previous blockchain height.

+This library can:

+* List token holder addresses and balances
+* List token holder individual coin values and coin age

+Applications can then use this information to:

+* Distribute Bitcoin Cash dividends to token holders pro-rata

+* Airdrop existing token holders with new SLP tokens pro-rata
+* Build a token staking rewards systems using coin age

+Users should double-check the results since SLPDB may be out of sync or corrupted.

 ### BCH Dividend Demo